Battle of Lake Trasimene: Aftermath

-The Roman prisoners were badly treated by the Carthaginians, but the captured Latin allies were treated well and many were freed and sent back to their cities, in the hope that they would speak highly of Carthaginian martial prowess and of their own treatment.
+The Roman prisoners were badly treated by the Carthaginians, but the captured Latin allies were treated well and many were freed and sent back to their cities in the hope that they would speak highly of Carthaginian martial prowess and of their own treatment.
 Hannibal hoped some of these allies could be persuaded to defect.
-The Carthaginians continued their march through Etruria, then Umbria, to the Adriatic coast; continuing their devastation and plundering of the territory they crossed and the killing of any adult males captured; the Gauls were especially brutal in this respect.
-Contemporary reports claim that the Carthaginian soldiers accumulated so much booty they had to cease looting because they could not carry any more.
+The Carthaginians continued their march through Etruria, then Umbria, to the Adriatic coast, continuing their devastation and plundering of the territory they crossed and the killing of any adult men captured; the Gauls were especially brutal in this respect.
+Contemporary reports claim that the Carthaginian soldiers accumulated so much booty that they had to cease looting because they could not carry any more.
 The army then marched south into Apulia, in the hope of winning over some of the ethnic Greek and Italic city states of southern Italy.

 The populace of Rome fell into a panic when word of the defeat was received.
-Quintus Fabius Maximus Verrucosus was elected dictator by the Roman Assembly and adopted the "Fabian strategy" of avoiding pitched conflict, relying instead on low-level harassment to wear the invader down, until Rome could rebuild its military strength.
+Quintus Fabius Maximus Verrucosus was elected dictator by the Roman Assembly and adopted the "Fabian strategy" of avoiding pitched conflict, relying instead on low-level harassment to wear the invader down while Rome rebuilt its military strength.
 Hannibal was left largely free to ravage Apulia for the next year, until the Romans ended the dictatorship and elected Paullus and Varro as consuls in 216 BC.
 These more aggressive commanders offered battle to Hannibal, who accepted and won a victory at Cannae, where some 70,000 Romans were killed or captured; the modern historian Richard Miles describes this as "Rome's greatest military disaster".
-Subsequently the Carthaginians campaigned in southern Italy for a further 13 years.
+Subsequently, the Carthaginians campaigned in southern Italy for a further 13 years.

 In 204 BC Publius Cornelius Scipio, the son of the Scipio who had been wounded at Ticinus, invaded the Carthaginian homeland, defeated the Carthaginians in two major battles and won the allegiance of the Numidian kingdoms of North Africa.
 Hannibal and the remnants of his army were recalled from Italy to confront him.
 They met at the Battle of Zama in October 202 BC and Hannibal was decisively defeated.
-As a consequence Carthage agreed a peace treaty which stripped it of most of its territory and power.
+As a consequence, Carthage agreed to a peace treaty which stripped it of most of its territory and power.

 Evaluation

-According to the modern military historian Basil Liddell Hart, Hannibal had successfully planned and executed "the greatest ambush in history".
-The ambush and destruction of one army by another is widely considered a unique occurrence, military historian Theodore Dodge commenting, "It is the only instance in history of lying in ambush with the whole of a large army."
-Similarly, historian Robert O’Connell writes, "[It was] the only time an entire large army was effectively swallowed and destroyed by such a maneuver."
+According to the modern military historian Basil Liddell Hart, Hannibal planned and executed "the greatest ambush in history".
+The ambush and destruction of one army by another is widely considered a unique occurrence.
+Military historian Theodore Dodge notes that "It is the only instance in history of lying in ambush with the whole of a large army".
+Historian Robert O'Connell writes that it was "the only time an entire large army was effectively swallowed and destroyed by such a maneuver."
 The historian Toni Ñaco del Hoyo describes the Battle of Lake Trasimene as one of the three "great military calamities" suffered by the Romans in the first three years of the war, the others being the Trebia and Cannae.